hermestechlabs/RecruitmentTest/README.md

 * I can select an address from the results retrieved and view the full address details
 * So that I know exactly the full address for my chosen address

-Bonus As a user running the application...
+**Bonus** As a user running the application...
-* I view my chosen address on a map using the GPS returned in the resultsto find my current postcode to retrieve restaurant results
+* I view my chosen address on a map using the GPS (lon/ lat co-ords) returned in the result
-So that I dont need to type it in
+* So that I can find my address on a map

-Acceptance criteria

-For the known outcode se19, results are returned
-The Name, Cuisine Types and Rating of the restaurant are displayed

 Part Two: Technical Questions
 ------

-API key
-tyElc9AiYEC-2ojG_brpXg5734